 In light of COVID-19, is it still possible to submit an application?

-No, we will consider funding for travel-dependent activities once Canada and the destination country have lifted travel restrictions.
 We encourage you to make informed decisions to minimize risk and protect your health and the health of your employees.
-Please refer to the Government of Canada’s travel advisories for the most recent information.
+Please refer to Government of Canada travel advisories for the most recent information.

 Preparing an application